zero-one01/pass-winmenu/README.md

 Now you can point pass-winmenu to your password store.
 On first run, pass-winmenu will generate a `pass-winmenu.yaml` file (containing all its settings initialised to their default values) in its current directory and exit.
-Open the file, read through it, edit the settings as necessary and save it before starting the application again.
+Open the file, read through it, edit the settings as necessary, and save it before starting the application again.
 You should now have a working password manager.

 To synchronise your passwords, initialise a new Git repository at the root of your password store, and connect it to a remote server.
 GitLab offers free private repositories, and GitHub does too if you're a student.
-Alternatively, you can run your own Git server, of course.
+Alternatively, you can of course run your own Git server.